Burntcoat, Nova Scotia: Lighthouses

-The lighthouse was re-built in its present site in 1913.
+The second lighthouse was built on the mainland in 1913, on the site of where its replica sits today.
 The lighthouse was kept by William Faulkner and his family, on whose land the lighthouse was built.
-The gas light in this house was raised every evening on a 76 ft. tower.
+The gas light in this lighthouse was raised every evening on a 76 ft. tower.
+It was converted to an electric light in 1950.

 During the Great Depression, a German mail plane crashed off the coast at 3:30 am on 6 October 1931.
-Many local residents, including the lighthouse keeper Thomas Faulkner, heard the loud roar of the plane over their homes and then an explosion in the bay and then silence.
+Many local residents, including the lighthouse keeper Thomas Faulkner, heard the loud roar of the plane over their homes, then an explosion in the bay, and then silence.
 Fifteen minutes after the crash, Faulkner heard screams from the water.
-He made his way to the Noel wharf to see if a rescue boat was available.
+He made his way to the nearby Noel wharf to see if a rescue boat was available.
 There was a schooner, however, Faulkner had to wait for an hour before the tide was high enough to push it off.
 While he waited, the pilots continued to scream.
 After an hour, as the schooner began to float, the pilots fell silent.
 After a twelve-hour search, the bodies of the pilots were not found.
 The only remnant of the plane that was found was the gas tank.
 A week later, a pilot's body was found by a passing tugboat.
 Immediately after the event, Thomas Faulkner reported that he thought he could have saved the men had he had a boat ready.
 The local newspaper reported that the crew were trying to set a record for mail delivery from Europe to New York.

-The lighthouse burned in 1972.
-To commemorate the history of the lighthouse and the site where the highest tides in the world have been recorded, the community rebuilt the lighthouse in 1995.
+The second lighthouse burned in 1972.
+To commemorate the history of the lighthouse and the significance of the location for its tides, the community rebuilt the lighthouse in 1994.
 Burntcoat Head Park is currently operated by the Municipality of East Hants and operates seasonally during the months May–October.
-Burntcoat Head park contains a replica lighthouse and walking trails and displays that interpret the natural and human history of the Minas Basin.
-The replica lighthouse contains an interpretive centre that provides information about the tides, past lighthouses, and history about the surrounding area.
-Burntcoat has one of the only two lighthouses remaining in all of Hants county.
-The other lighthouse is in Walton, Nova Scotia.Lighthouse keepers:
+Burntcoat Head park contains a replica lighthouse, walking trails and displays that interpret the natural and human history of the Minas Basin.
+The replica lighthouse contains a gift shop and more interpretive panels that provide information about the tides, past lighthouses, and history about the surrounding area.
+Burntcoat has one of the only two lighthouses remaining in all of Hants County.
+The other lighthouse is in Walton, Nova Scotia.